rabbitmq/rabbitmq-website/docs/ssl.md

 must exist and have the appropriate permissions.
 When that's not the case the node will fail to start or fail to accept TLS-enabled connections.

-<b>Note to Windows users:</b> backslashes ("\") in the
+**Note for Windows users**: on Windows, backslashes ("\") in the configuration file are interpreted as escape sequences.
-configuration file are interpreted as escape sequences - so for example to specify the path `c:\ca_certificate.pem` for the CA certificate you would need to use `"c:\\ca_certificate.pem"` or `"c:/ca_certificate.pem"`.
+For example, to specify the
+path `c:\ca_certificate.pem` for the CA certificate on Windows, would need to use `"c:\\ca_certificate.pem"` or `"c:/ca_certificate.pem"`.

 ### How to Verify that TLS is Enabled {#enabling-tls-verify-configuration}